widgetii/livedumper/README.md

 - `--retries`: The number of retry attempts in case of an error.
 Default is 3.
 - `--wait`: The wait time (in seconds) between retry attempts.
 Default is 1 second.

+The script will create a separate directory named after the m3u8 filename (without extension) and save the downloaded playlists in that directory.

 ## Description

 The livedumper script accepts an m3u8 URL as a command-line parameter and downloads the HLS playlist at a configurable interval.
 Each playlist is stored on the filesystem using a Unix timestamp when the playlist was grabbed.
 The script also implements a retry mechanism to handle errors when downloading the playlist and logs errors to a file.

+The script creates a separate directory named after the m3u8 filename (without extension) and saves the downloaded playlists in that directory.

 ## Asynchronous Implementation